Effects of seroquel on a fetus

 When it comes to pregnancy, it is crucial for women to prioritize their health and the health of their baby.
 If you are pregnant or planning to become pregnant, it is important to consult with a healthcare professional before taking any medication, including Seroquel.

-See also Seroquel de 300 mg
+See also Seroquel 600 mg side effects

 While there may be situations where the benefits of taking Seroquel during pregnancy outweigh the potential risks, it is usually recommended to explore alternative treatments or adjust the dosage in order to minimize exposure to the drug.
 Your healthcare provider will be able to guide you in making an informed decision.